-A minor or major penalty shall be assessed to any player who uses his/her elbow to foul an opponent.
-A goalkeeper penalty shall be served by a player/goalkeeper who was on the floor at the time of the infraction.
-(Modified 2013)
+- (a) A major penalty shall be assessed to any player who uses his/her elbow to foul an opponent.
+A goalkeeper penalty shall be served by a player who was on the floor at the time of the infraction.
+(Modified 2015) - (b) A major penalty shall be assessed to any player who uses his/her elbow to foul an opponent above the shoulders.
+(Modified 2015)

-RULE 43 - FACE-OFFS
+RULF 43 - FACE-OFFS

 - (a) At the start of each period the Referee-in-Charge shall conduct a face-off.
-Following a goal one of the Referees shall conduct a face-off unless possession is to be awarded under Rule 85. - (b) All face-offs shall be conducted at the centre face-off circle.

-(c) Players taking the face-off shall place the frames of their sticks flat along the playing surface at right angles to the length of the box.
+Following a goal one of the Referees shall conduct a face-off unless possession is to be awarded under Rule 85. - (b) All face-offs shall be conducted at the centre face-off circle. - (c) Players taking the face-off shall place the frames of their sticks flat along the playing surface at right angles to the length of the box.
 The open face of each player's stick shall face his/her goal, and his/her feet shall not cross the parallel lines at the face-off circle until the ball has left the 60.96 cm (2') face-off circle.